Go to top of page

 We currently offer a range of programs and initiatives to support student mental health and wellbeing.
 Schools deliver curriculum and other programs that promote positive student mental health and wellbeing.

-Student Support Services will continue to work with children and young people who have particular support needs, including physical, behavioural or wellbeing issues that impact on student learning.
+Student Support Services will continue to work with young people who have particular support needs, including physical, behavioural or wellbeing issues that impact on student learning.